 HTTP

 The HyperText Transfer Protocol is used for communication on the web, defining how messages are formatted and transmitted between a client and a server.
-It is based on a request-response model.
-Operates in the Application layer typically on port 80
+It is based on a request-response model being also a stateless protocol.
+Operates in the Application layer, typically on port 80.
+It was originally designed to transfer HTML, but it has evolved to transfer multiple types of documents

 Request-Response Model

-Is the core communication pattern used in the HTTP protocol, where a client such as a web browser, sends a request to a server, and the server processes that request and sends back a response such as a web page or a resource.
-In HTTP this is implemented as follows:
+It is the core communication pattern used in the HTTP protocol.
+It transmits data in text blocks where a client, such as a web browser, sends a request to a server, and the server processes that request and sends back a response, such as a web page or a resource.
+In HTTP, this is implemented as follows:

 Client Request